Fix Requirements-Based Testing Issues

 Informationalto have a link of Type

 Unresolved and Unsupported Links — Requirement links which are broken or not supported by the dashboard.
 For example, if a model block implements a requirement, but you delete the model block, the requirement link is now unresolved.
 The Model Testing Dashboard does not support traceability analysis for some artifacts and some links.
-If you expect a link to trace to a unit and it does not, see the troubleshooting solutions in Resolve Missing Artifacts, Links, and Results in the Model Testing Dashboard.
+If you expect a link to trace to a unit and it does not, see the troubleshooting solutions in Resolve Missing Artifacts, Links, and Results.

 Untraced Tests — Tests that execute on models or subsystems that are not on the project path.

-Untraced Results — Results that the dashboard can no longer trace to a test case.
-For example, if a test case produces results, but you delete the test case, the results can no longer be traced to the test case.
+Untraced Results — Results that the dashboard can no longer trace to a test.
+For example, if a test produces results, but you delete the test, the results can no longer be traced to the test.

 Address Testing Traceability Issues

-The widgets in the Test Case Analysis section of the Model Testing Dashboard show data about the unit requirements, test cases for the unit, and links between them.
+The widgets in the Test Analysis section of the Model Testing Dashboard show data about the unit requirements, tests for the unit, and links between them.
 The widgets indicate if there are gaps in testing and traceability for the implemented requirements.

 For the unit

-db_DriverSwRequest, the Tests Linked to Requirements section shows that some of the test cases are missing links to requirements in the model.
+cc_DriverSwRequest, the Tests Linked to Requirements section shows that some of the tests are missing links to requirements in the model.

 To see detailed information about the missing links, in the Tests Linked to Requirements section, click the widget Unlinked.
 The dashboard opens the Metric Details for the widget with a table of metric values and hyperlinks to each related artifact.
-The table shows the test cases that are implemented in the unit, but do not have links to requirements.
-The table is filtered to show only test cases that are missing links to requirements.
+The table shows the tests that are implemented in the unit, but do not have links to requirements.
+The table is filtered to show only tests that are missing links to requirements.

 Detect long decrement is missing linked requirements.

 In the Artifact column of the table, point to Detect long decrement.
-The tooltip shows that the test case Detect long decrement is in the test suite Unit test for DriverSwRequest, in the test file db_DriverSwRequest_Tests.
+The tooltip shows that the test Detect long decrement is in the test suite Unit test for DriverSwRequest, in the test file cc_DriverSwRequest_Tests.

 Open the software requirements in the Requirements Editor.
-In the Artifacts panel of the Dashboard window, expand the folder Functional Requirements > Implemented and double-click the requirement file db_SoftwareReqs.slreqx.
+In the Artifacts panel of the Dashboard window, expand the folder Functional Requirements > Implemented and double-click the requirement file cc_SoftwareReqs.slreqx.

 View the software requirements in the container with the summary Driver Switch Request Handling.
-Expand db_SoftwareReqs > Driver Switch Request Handling.
+Expand cc_SoftwareReqs > Driver Switch Request Handling.